ntamas/cl1/doc/cmdline/index.rst

 Advanced command line options
 -----------------------------

+--debug             turns on debugging mode.
+The debugging mode prints more details
+                    about the progress of the cluster growth process.
+You should not turn this option on unless you think you have found a bug in ClusterONE and you would like to track it down.

 --fluff             fluffs the clusters as a post-processing step.
 This is not used
                     in the published algorithm, but it may be useful for your specific problem.
 The idea is to check whether the external boundary nodes